 TPO Roofing Licensed & Insured Contractors – Birmingham, AL Professional Roofers

-Thermoplastic polyolefin (TPO) roofing was first introduced in the early 1990's as a economical and efficient option to PVC roofing materials.
-TPO roofing membranes are usually used on industrial properties and flat roof structures and have achieved recognition in numerous industries due to their toughness and ease of installation.
-There is also a growing need for TPO roofing methods because they are energy efficient and heat-reflective, along with resistant to chemical and UV exposure.
+Thermoplastic polyolefin (TPO) roofing was first introduced in the early 1990's as a less costly alternative to PVC roofing materials.
+TPO roofing membranes are typically used on industrial properties, flat roof structures and more.
+Additionally, they’ve achieved worldwide recognition in numerous industries due to their resilience and ease of installation.
+Currently, there is a growing demand for TPO roofing in the United States because of its energy efficient and heat-reflective nature, along with a resistance to chemical and UV exposure.

-Thermoplastic Polyolefin single-ply roofing membranes are made from a mixture of polyprophylene and ethylene-propylene polymers which are reinforced with polyester.
-Other fillers applied to strengthen the TPO membrane's strength and toughness include fiberglass, wollastonite, talc, metal oxy sulfate, and carbon fiber.
-The TPO membrane has been particularly created to have the attributes of rubber roofing along with hot-air weldable seams for a tough waterproof bond between the sheets.
-The TPO membrane is composed of 3 layers:
+Thermoplastic Polyolefin single-ply roofing membranes are made from a mixture of polypropylene and ethylene-propylene polymers reinforced with polyester.
+Additional fillers are applied to strengthen the TPO membrane's natural durability include fiberglass, wollastonite, talc, metal oxy sulfate, and carbon fiber.
+The TPO membrane has been specifically designed to have the attributes of rubber roofing along with hot-air weldable seams for a tough waterproof bond between each of the sheets.
+A TPO membrane consists of 3 layers:

 - TPO polymer base